Did you know?

 It rubs these against areas to mark its territory.
 Mated duiker also rub them against each other.
 They mostly mate for life, and are very affectionate, licking each other’s faces throughout the day.

 When courting, the male will prance in front of the female, then nibble her back and shoulders.
-They’ll often play together, and usually produce 1 or 2 young (referred to as a lamb) a year.
+They’ll often play together, and usually produce one or two young (referred to as a lamb) a year.

 In South Africa, they are mostly found in the dense thickets and coastal forests of KwaZulu-Natal through the Eastern Cape to around Tsitsikamma.
 Keep a lookout for them at Phinda Private Game Reserve, Mkuze Game Reserve and forested Ndumo Game Reserve, all in northern KwaZulu-Natal.